-We present for consideration a Multilayer Adjustable Local Bibliometric Algorithm (MALBA), which is inspired by the LTE algorithm but applies its ideas to a multi-layered network.
+We present for consideration a Multilayer Adjustable Local Bibliometric Algorithm (MALBA), which is inspired by the LTE algorithm.
 MALBA constructs cohesive communities in networks of papers by iteratively growing a subgraph from a seed, i.e. it operates locally.
 Publications are added to the subgraph if they are densely connected in at least one of the two data models direct citation or bibliographic coupling, i.e. it operates in a multi-layered network (Figure 1).
 It can also be applied to networks based on only one of the two data models.
 The thresholds for the density of connections are adjustable by the user.
-MALBA terminates when no more publications exist whose connections to the subgraph are above one the density thresholds.
+MALBA terminates when no more publications exist whose connections to the subgraph are above one of the density thresholds.
 The separation of the subgraph from its neighbourhood is considered only collaterally because papers that are not connected well enough to be included are in turn better separated from the subgraph.

 MALBA can be applied to pre-existing networks, from which subgraphs are selected as seeds.
-In this mode, MALBA can support the exploration of networks by identifying regions of different density.
+In this mode, MALBA can support the exploration of networks by identifying dense regions.
 Alternatively, the algorithm can be used to explore a publication database directly by starting from a seed and searching the database for densely connected publications.
 In this case, MALBA utilises all information about a subgraph's environment that exists in the database but provides less information about less well-connected publications.
 The interface works with both approaches.
 Figure 2 presents the pseudocode of MALBA.